MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0/Enable-AzureRmTrafficManagerProfile.md

 ```

 ## DESCRIPTION
-The **Enable-AzureRmTrafficManagerProfile** cmdlet enables an azure_2 Traffic Manager profile.
+The **Enable-AzureRmTrafficManagerProfile** cmdlet enables an Azure Traffic Manager profile.
 You can specify the profile object by using the pipeline or as a parameter value.
 Alternatively, you can specify the profile by using the *Name* and *ResourceGroupName* parameters.